openSUSE/news-o-o/_posts/2007-07-18-release-management-support-for-opensuse-build-service.markdown

 These flags do only work for the complete project atm, but we plan also to support at least some of them per package.

 BTW: This is my first news.o.o posting, I hope you comment it :)

+ So looks like  there is an api to detect the color of the device